wavefrontHQ/docs/pages/doc/tracing_integrations.md

 The proxy preserves any tags that you assigned through your distributed tracing system.
 You can explicitly instrument your code to add an `application` tag with a preferred application name.

 Wavefront does not allow the mandatory span tags to have multiple values.
-Make sure that your application does not send spans with multiple application/service tags.
+Make sure that your application does not send spans with multiple application or service tags.
 For example, a span with two span tags `service=notify` and `service=backend` is invalid.

-**Note:** Wavefront will ignore span tags with empty values.
+**Note:** Wavefront ignores span tags with empty values.

 ### Derived RED Metrics